mengbinhao/jack-note/docs/my/automation_basic.md

 #### Accomplishments

 1. Over 90% customer issue are resolved on time
-2. Share and summarize hot issue
+2. At least 5 cases handled per day

-## Shanxi electric power Company (2009/3 ~ 2014/4)
+## Shaan'xi electric power Company (2009/3 ~ 2014/4)

 ### economic law project

 #### Description

-Implementation of contract management from the traditional manual approach to modern information technology, expedite contract approval
+Implementation the contract management from the traditional manual way to the modern information way, and realize the standardization of contract management by contract formation, approval, signing, filing and other modules to achieve the goal of "integrated" contract management

 #### Role & Responsibility

-1. Be responsible for the interface between other systems
+1. Be responsible for the interface between economic law and other systems
-2. Deploy new system version
+2. Deploy and upgrade new system version
 3. Training key customers
 4. Resolve production issue

 #### Accomplishments

 1. Implement different interface for different region
-2. 100% handle customer issue
+2. 100% handling customer issue

 # Skills

 - Language: JavaScript / Node.js / Java
-- Unit Test: Mocha / Chai
+- Unit Test: Mocha
 - CI: Jenkins
 - Version Control System: Git
 - Front Framework: Vue / Vue Router / VueX / Axios